 One of my favorite things to get in Mongkok is cold noodles at New Town Mall / Argyle Center just outside the Mongkok MTR Station (Take exit D2 and enter the building to the left).
 For only HK$12, you get to choose a prepackaged small plastic bag of noodles and toppings like pork, various seafood, and other meats.
 The noodle and toppings are then mixed with soy and garlic chili.

-4. Women’s Market @ Tung Choi Street
+Shop at Women’s Market at Tung Choi Street

-I spent a ton of time in Central district last time but managed to completely miss SoHo.
-This time around, I made sure I spent time here too!
+I spent a ton of time in the Central district last time but managed to completely miss SoHo (South of Hollywood Rd).
+This time around, I made sure I spent time here too.

-2. PMQ (Police Married Quarter)
+Check out local brands at PMQ (Police Married Quarter)

 Started out as living quarters for police officers back in the days, PMQ now houses 5-floors of local designers boutique and artsy DIY shops.
 If you are into that kind of stuff, you can spend hours here checking out each store!
 The usual suspects like G.O.D, Kapok and Vivienne Tam also has a space here.
 I can spend hours and hours window shopping here.

-3. Aberdeen Street Social @ PMQ
+Have Brunch at Aberdeen Street Social near PMQ

 If you are hungry for food while at PMQ, I suggest checking out Aberdeen Street Social downstairs next to the building.
 While the food offered here is not local at all (their menu is western brunch-y stuff like avocado toast and eggs benny), it’s a cool place to visit.
 You get a glimpse of the expatriate culture in Hong Kong, which I find very similar to Singapore.
 Good luck getting a seat during weekend brunch time though.